SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/scvsmag.rst

 Although this feature is reserved for large magnitude events you can, in principle, adapt the XXL thresholds to also locate moderate seismicity with the first four picks.
-This may, however, lead to a larger number of false alerts and it is, therefore, recommended to used this feature only as intended.
+This may, however, lead to a larger number of false alerts and it is, therefore, recommended to use this feature only as intended.

 .. note::
    If scvsmag receives identical picks from different pipelines, the internal